Gursharankaurbrar/finalprojectmakeup/README.md

 # Setup and Installation
 ## About the Makeup API :
-Here is the link for the API: http://makeup-api.herokuapp.com/
+- Here is the link for the API: http://makeup-api.herokuapp.com/

-Protocol: The transport is HTTP.
-This API conforms to REST principals API Endpoints: The endpoint for the current API version is: http://makeup-api.herokuapp.com/api/v1/products.json There is currently one API call: Search makeup products
+- Protocol: The transport is HTTP.
+This API conforms to REST principals.

+API Endpoints: The endpoint for the current API version is:

+http://makeup-api.herokuapp.com/api/v1/products.json
+There is currently one API call: Search makeup products

 Type: GET

 Response Format: json